-- 6. The City's Chief Financial Officer may, from time to time, increase the minimum amount of supplemental funds to account for inflation or the City's experience in obtaining funds from the Draw-Down Account or as to the adequacy of the funds to cover the expenses. - B. Bond and Insurance Requirements.
-No Drilling Use Permit shall be issued pursuant to this Ordinance, unless the Operator has complied with and satisfied all bond and insurance requirements established by resolution of the City Council, which may be periodically updated.
-These insurance requirements shall be in addition to all other indemnification, insurance and performance security required by federal, state, and local regulations and permits.
+- 3. The initial amount to be deposited by the Operator shall be determined by the City's Chief Financial Officer based on the overall cost and scope of the review, assessment, monitoring and enforcement of the permits, plans, programs, studies and surveys required by these Drilling Regulations, the Specific Plan or the MMRP. - Withdrawals from the Draw-Down Account must be approved by the City's Chief Financial Officer. - 5.
+Whenever withdrawals from the Draw-Down Account have reduced the balance to less than 50 percent of the initial amount deposited, the Operator shall deposit supplemental funds within 30 days of the date of written notification to bring the Draw-Down Account to at least 75% of the initial amount deposited.
+There is no limit to the number of supplemental deposits that may be required. - 6.
+The City's Chief Financial Officer may, from time to time, increase the minimum amount of supplemental funds to account for inflation or the City's experience in obtaining funds from the Draw-Down Account or as to the adequacy of the funds to cover the expenses. - B. Bond and Insurance Requirements.
+No Drilling Use Permit shall be issued pursuant to these Drilling Regulations, unless the Operator has complied with and satisfied all bond and insurance requirements established by resolution of the City Council, which may be periodically updated.
+These bond and insurance requirements shall be in addition to all other indemnification, insurance and performance security required by federal, state, and local regulations and permits.